Autostrada A34 (Italy)

-The Autostrada A34 is an Italian motorway that branches off of the A4 motorway at the Villesse junction going towards Gorizia.
-The motorway ends after 17 kilometers in Sant'Andrea / Vertoiba, where it continues as the H4 expressway in Slovenia.
+The Autostrada A34 is an autostrada (Italian for "motorway") 17 km long in Italy located in the region of Friuli-Venezia Giulia that branches off of the Autostrada A4 at the Villesse junction going towards Gorizia.
+The motorway ends in Vertoiba/Vrtojba, where it continues as the A1 motorway in Slovenia.
 The highway is managed by Autovie Venete.

-Previously, before the redevelopment, the highway was classified as a junction (RA 17), but was granted the new classification as A34 by the Ministry of Transport.
+Previously, before the redevelopment, the highway was classified as a junction (Raccordo autostradale RA17), but was granted the new classification as Autostrada A34 by the Ministry of Transport.
 The entire highway requires the use of winter equipment from 15 November to 15 April.

 History

 The original junction was opened in the late 1970s.
 Since the end of 2005, the road has been managed by Autovie Venete.

 Redevelopment

 The original RA 17 junction was classified as a secondary extra-urban road, defined by Italian regulations as being a single highway road with at least one lane in each direction.
 The road was later upgraded to meet highway regulations, starting on 12 December 2009.
 The redevelopment was estimated to cost €172,000,000 and was done by a temporary association of companies: I.CO.P.
 SpA of Paolo Petrucco, Friulana Bitumi, SIOSS, Valle Costruzioni, and Tomat.
 To bring up to highway regulations, the junction had to be widened from 14 meters (45.93 ft.) to 25 meters (82.02 ft.), adding two more lanes of travel plus an emergency lane.
 Two artificial tunnels were built, along with a railway underpass, bridges, and viaducts.
 With Order 97/13, Autovie Venete opened the junction as a highway on 15 October 2013.